clach04/puren_tonbo/README.md

 ### SciTE lua plugin

-See [pt_scite.lua](./pt_scite.lua) - readonly for now (missing write support to pipes in scite lua?).
+See [pt_scite.lua](./pt_scite.lua) - read and write support (tested Windows).
-See SciTE Python plugin for read and write support.
+Also see SciTE Python plugin for read and write support.

 By default uses `ptcipher` in path, override via `PTCIPHER_EXE` environment variable.

 Does NOT prompt for password, requires setting `PT_PASSWORD` environment variable.

   * Can be used standalone or with ParsKorata (http://lua-users.org/wiki/ParsKorata) mini/simple ExtMan compatible script
   * Untested with ExtMan - http://lua-users.org/wiki/SciteExtMan